-Employment contracts: help for North Carolina employees and employers.
+Help for North Carolina Employees and Employers

 An employment contract is an agreement between the employer and the employee which sets forth some or all of the terms of the employment relationship.
 A contract may include any of the following: